 "Operation: E.N.D" involves Numbuh 274(Chad)'s Face–Heel Turn.
 At one point he says "I told my parents I didn't want a stupid party" since he was turning 13.
 Seems like well-meaning but oblivious parents, until you remember that Chad's parents are Mega Mom and Destructo Dad.
-Maybe they did it on purpose...
+Maybe they did it on purpose....

 In "Operation: I.T.", Numbuh Five says that Father would "grind kids into coffee and drink them".
 Seems like an exaggeration, until you consider "C.A.K.E.D.-F.O.U.R.", when he basically attempted to bake several children alive.
 Father could very well be cannibalizing children offscreen...
 It's even worse when you realize eating kids is a lot of minor villians' goals.
 The KND live in a world where cannibalizing children isn't just acceptable, it's encouraged.

 More like a Fridge Tear Jerker, but Leona is 350 years old and is still physically and probably mentally 10.
-Everybody she knew and loved are looong dead.
+Everybody she knew and loved are long dead.
 A (technically} little girl outlived all her relatives.
 And if her family did live 350 years ago (with all the diseases and war and such), their deaths probably weren't that pleasant.

 Captain Stickybeard has an immense ship that sails on land, it plows the ground, and destroys houses in its path.
 What are the chances that those houses have people in them?